BA (Hons) Electronic Music Production and Performance.

 Assessment: Portfolio and presentation.
 20 credits.

-Assessment: A collaborative music performance and presentation.
+Assessment: A collaborative live performance and viva voce.
 20 credits.

-Working to an external client brief, you’ll develop a clear strategy to achieve the goals and requirements of the commissioning client.
-Assignments in this module will encourage you to think critically about your work and use the skills and knowledge you have gained across other modules to create a product that meets specific criteria.
+Working to a live client brief, you’ll develop a strategy to achieve the goals and requirements of a commissioning client.
+Assignments in this module will encourage you to think critically about your work and use the skills and knowledge you have gained on the course to create a product that meets specific criteria;projects undertaken within this module can be as diverse as acting as a producer or recording engineer, or creating sound effects for moving image.

 Assessment: Portfolio and report.
 20 credits.